 Luckily for alcohol, it has gotten to stand on the shoulders of the things which actually feel good - connection, community, presence, long meals with family and friends, dancing, and conversations that go well into the night.
 And then Covid happened and, finally, socialization and alcohol consumption were mostly separated.
 Without the social component, like drinking wine every night while watching Netflix, alcohol suddenly stopped keeping its promises.

-Long story short, I want to live a long, healthy life.
+Long story short, I want to live a long, rich, healthy life.
 So, I eventually started to explore the world of no and low ABV cocktails.
 And it was in my search for products that would help me achieve simple, no, and low ABV cocktails that I found out how difficult it was to find these products in the city of New York.
 Whereas you can walk through any neighborhood and pass multiple wine and liquor stores, I was going far out of my way, at weird times of day, to get my hands on one bottle of Seedlip.
 The state of New York, like several other states, prohibits the sale of non-alcoholic beverages in liquor stores.
 So, if I wanted to purchase these products, I had to go online.
 Soon, my apartment was full of cardboard boxes, trash, and recycling and I was waiting days to finally get my hands on the products.
 I missed walking into a wine store, speaking to the employees, learning something new, and feeling the bottles for myself.
 I wanted a better experience - a brick-and-mortar store where I could engage with people while I was shopping and walk home with a bottle or two in my hands ready to enjoy.